gama-platform/gama-platform.github.io/website/versioned_docs/version-1.8.2-RC1/Statements.md

 #### Facets

 * **`name`** (any type), (omissible) : the identifier of the inspector
 * `attributes` (list): the list of attributes to inspect.
-A list that can contain strings or pair&lt;string,type>, or a mix of them.
+A list that can contain strings or pair<string,type>, or a mix of them.
 These can be variables of the species, but also attributes present in the attributes table of the agent.
 The type is necessary in that case
 * `refresh` (boolean): Indicates the condition under which this output should be refreshed (default is true)
 * `type` (an identifier), takes values in: {agent, table}: the way to inspect agents: in a table, or a set of inspectors
 * `value` (any type): the set of agents to inspect, could be a species, a list of agents or an agent